Every pair of sclera contacts includes the contact lens solution and a plastic case for storage.

 Repeat to your other eye.

-Caring for Sclera Contacts
+Storing Sclera Contacts

 Do not wash your circle lenses or lens case using tap water as this may cause contact with germs.
 Always use sterile contact lens fluid (available from any local chemist) to clean the lenses and lens case and replace the solution after each use to avoid germs growing.

-Absolutely never sleep with sclera contact lenses in.
+NEVER sleep with sclera contact lenses in.
 The eyes will dry out and can lead to serious eye infections, corneal ulcers etc.

 Do not wear sclera contact lenses while swimming, in a steam room or sauna.